Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Related Work

-Several approaches use a proxy-based architecture in their contribution.
+Several approaches also use a proxy-based architecture in their contribution.
 Kiciman et al. \cite{kiciman2007ajaxscope} present a web proxy named AjaxScope, that instruments the Javascript code to monitor the performance of web applications.
 It does monitoring and not self-healing.
 Zhang et al. \cite{Zhang2017InteractionPF} present a technique to change the user interface of mobile applications on the fly.
 In particular, they aim at providing accessible UIs to blind users.
+Appelt et al. \cite{AppeltPB17} do automatic repairs of firewall rules to improve the security of web application.
+While a firewall and a proxy are similar, the goal and the means are different: they focus on security while we focus on availability, they change firewall rules while \tool rewrites HTML and Javascript code.